-Tips with money for international students
+UK money tips for international students

 The way that people use money – cash, credit and debit cards, online banking and payments – in the UK may differ from what you're used to.